 Graduate courses are not open to auditors, except those Reed MALS graduates who have received special approval by the program director in consultation with the instructor.
 MALS graduates may audit no more than one MALS course per year.

-v.
+XII.A.1.e.
 Special Students